 I expected the usual crowd at Jeannie’s spacious house, and wasn’t disappointed.
 She lived there with her very cute, precocious 4-year old daughter, Heather.
 Fifty to sixty people could worship and fellowship comfortably in the large basement.
 I parked my rusty old Chevy 4-door a block away and crunched along through deep snow that was everywhere sparkling at me from the ground.

 Sometime during the worship or preaching – I don’t remember why – I left the basement and went back upstairs.
 Nobody was there.
 But as I crossed the dimly lit living room, I saw Heather standing in rapt silence by the large sliding glass doors that looked out into the backyard.
-I slid quietly alongside to have a look.
+I slid quietly alongside her to have a look.

 “Beautiful, isn’t it?”
 I whispered.